neurodroid/stimfit/doc/sphinx/win_install_guide/VCExpress64bitsetup.rst

 These instructions have been adapted from the following sources:

 http://jenshuebel.wordpress.com/2009/02/12/visual-c-2008-express-edition-and-64-bit-targets/

 http://www.cppblog.com/xcpp/archive/2009/09/09/vc2008express_64bit_win7sdk.html

 https://github.com/enGits/engrid/wiki/Configure-Microsoft-Visual-Studio-2008-Express-to-also-build-for-Windows-x64

 http://wiki.blender.org/index.php/Dev:Doc/Building_Blender/Windows/Visual_C%2B%2B_2008_Express

 ===============================
 Get and install the Windows SDK
 ===============================

 Download the appropriate SDK for your version of Windows.
 You need version 3.5, later versions will not work with VS2008.
-The current Windows release can be found here: `Microsoft Windows SDK for Windows 7 and .NET Framework 3.5 SP1 <http://www.microsoft.com/en-us/download/details.aspx?id=3138>`_.
+The current Windows 7 release can be found here: `Microsoft Windows SDK for Windows 7 and .NET Framework 3.5 SP1 <http://www.microsoft.com/en-us/download/details.aspx?id=3138>`_.

 When installing the SDK, you need to select "Windows Headers and Libraries", "Visual C++ Compilers" and "Windows Development Tools".
 The other items are optional, you may not want to install the documentation as it will take up a lot of space and might take a long time to download due to its large size.

 It `appears <http://www.cppblog.com/xcpp/archive/2009/09/09/vc2008express_64bit_win7sdk.html>`_ that on 32-bit Windows, the SDK installer may not install the 64-bit tools the first time around.
-If so, go to the Control Panel->Programs->Programs and Features, choose to "Change" the "Microsoft Windows SDK for Windows 7 (7.0)" and then click the "Change" option when the installer starts up.
+If so, go to the Control Panel -> Programs -> Programs and Features, choose to "Change" the "Microsoft Windows SDK for Windows 7 (7.0)" and then click the "Change" option when the installer starts up.
 Reselect the above options, making sure x64 and IA64 are selected in the sub-categories.

 ==================================
 Edit the registry and rename files